zydtiger/semesterly/dev/readthedocs.md

 4. Where do I store data such as passwords or secrets that I don’t want to commit?

-Add the keys only to semesterly/dev_credentials.py.
+Add the keys only to semesterly/dev_credentials.py, under SCRETS.

 5. What branch do I create a new branch off of when developing?